Jonathan Keates: Biography

-In addition, Keates was an English teacher employed by the City of London School from 1974 to 2013 and a judge of several writing competitions.
+In addition, Keates was an English teacher employed by the City of London School from 1974 to 2013, where Daniel Radcliffe was among one of his students.
+He was a judge of several writing competitions (including the Booker Prize 1991).
 Keates retired in order to focus on his chairmanship of the Venice in Peril Fund.
-On his exit from the school in July 2013, having given a tearful farewell speech, he was given two standing ovations by the pupils and staff, and a 200-person dinner was given in his honour.
+His latest book, La Serenissima: The Story of Venice (2022), takes place in 1846 during the Habsburgs' siege of Venice.